ergusto/xememex-style-guide/README.md

 # xememex Style Guide

-The style guide and UI kit for xememex.com.
+The style guide and UI kit for xememex web.